aviupadhyayula/viewbot/README.md

 Viewbot.py
 =========
 A Python script that generates unique, proxy-driven views for any inputted website.
 Uses Selenium to scrape free proxies from providers, then aggregates them and deploys an automated web driver with a rotating IP address.
+Designed to generate one-time views for pages on-load.

 Dependencies
 ------------